omeka/omeka-s-developer/docs/reference/events.md

 Triggered in the site admin settings action.
 Use the event's `getTarget()` to get the controller object.

+### form.add_elements

+Triggered within Form objects (usually in forms that produce tabs).
+Used to directly add form elements to the form.

+The target is the Form itself.

+### form.add_input_filters

+* **inputFilters** The input filter object for the form.

+Triggered with Form objects, after elements have been added, including from the `form.add_elements` event.
+Used to adjust filters, especially the `required` setting.

+The target is the form itself.

 ### service.registered_names

 * **registered_names**: An array of registered names.